ilikemen123lol/men123/README.md

-# i will let all of the people who see this if this is patched or not
+# If a cheat or hack gets patched i will update as soon as possible.
-just something
+Classroom Cheats